iouAkira/doris-mcp-server/README.md

 - **🎯 Centralized Configuration Management**: All security keywords now managed through single configuration source with consistent enforcement across all components
 - **🔧 MCP Version Compatibility**: Resolved MCP library version conflicts with intelligent compatibility layer supporting both MCP 1.8.x and 1.9.x versions
 - **🚀 Production Reliability**: Enhanced error handling, connection diagnostics, and automatic recovery from database connection issues
+- **🙏 Community Contribution**: Special thanks to Hailin Xie for supporting the doris-mcp-server project by graciously transferring the PyPI project to the community free of charge, contributing to open source.
+The mcp-doris-server repository will be retained but no longer maintained, with ongoing development continuing on the doris-mcp-server repository

 > **🔧 Key Improvements**: Resolved connection stability issues, unified security keyword management, added comprehensive environment variable configuration for security policies, and fixed MCP library version compatibility conflicts.